hoang-rio/rtsp-recorder/README.md

 ## License

-This project is provided as-is.
-Modify and adapt to your needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.